jongacnik/gr8/readme.md

 .dev > * > * > * > *{outline:1px solid #00ff00}

 ```

+## Why?

+Tachyons, Basscss, and the like are incredible tools, and gravitons was the original inspiration for the initial naming structure of gr8 a couple years ago.
+However, the designs which we often execute in the studio can end up getting quite complex, and the configurability of some of the existing fxcss libs are not quite up to par.

+gr8 is a *very* tweakable set of functional css utilities.
+I've been using it, in various incarnations, for almost two years, and has certainly been used in production

+## Utility Design

 The anatomy of `gr8` utilities generally follow a simple and similar structure.
 For example: